Yerasimos Dimovasilis

-Since 2010, he has introduced the shakuhachi to Greek audiences through numerous concerts and educational activities in Athens, Thessaloniki, Larissa, Horto, Lefkada, and other locations.
-Through workshops and lectures, he presents historical and organological aspects of the instrument, while also offering participants hands-on experience in playing this rare and distinctive flute.
+Since 2010, he has introduced the shakuhachi to Greek audiences through numerous concerts and educational activities.
+Through workshops and lectures, he presents historical and organological aspects of the instrument, while also offering participants hands-on experience in playing this distinctive flute.

-In parallel with his performance and teaching activities, he explores the therapeutic and meditative qualities of the shakuhachi in sound healing and meditation sessions, often in combination with gongs, singing bowls, and other instruments.
+In parallel with his performance and teaching activities, he works as a sound healer and explores the therapeutic and meditative qualities of the shakuhachi often in combination with gongs, singing bowls, and other sound healing instruments.

 Since 2016, he has been a member of the Japanese taiko ensemble Atene Daiko, with which he has performed extensively and composed and arranged works that combine these two traditional Japanese instruments, shakuhachi and taiko.